 An interim advisor will be appointed for you at the beginning of your first term.
-The interim advisor is typically a member of your focal department and also affiliated with ENVS.
-During your first term, you will have a preliminary advising meeting attended by the ENVS DGS, your focal department DGS, your interim advisor, and the GPCs from both ENVS and your focal department.
-For major concentration students, the ENVS DGS, ENVS GPC and your interim advisor attend with you.
-Before this meeting, you should prepare a proposed course plan to meet the ESSP and Grad School degree requirements, in consultation with your interim advisor.
+The interim advisor is typically a member of your focal department who is also affiliated with ENVS.
+During your first term, you will have a preliminary advising meeting attended by the ENVS Graduate Studies Director, your focal department Graduate Studies Director, your interim advisor, and the Graduate Support Team from both ENVS and your focal department.
+For major concentration students, the ENVS Graduate Studies Director, ENVS Graduate Support Team and your interim advisor will attend with you.
+Before this meeting, you should prepare a proposed course plan to meet the ESSP and Division of Graduate Studies degree requirements, in consultation with your interim advisor.
 The purpose of this meeting is to reach general agreement on your course plan from both ENVS and your focal department.
-It is recognized that this is an initial course plan and revisions may be needed, because of courses not being offered, new courses that become available, changes in research direction, etc. These revised course plans are subject to approval by your advisor and the ENVS DGS.
+It is recognized that this is an initial course plan and revisions may be needed, because of courses not being offered, new courses that become available, changes in research direction, etc. These revised course plans are subject to approval by your advisor and the ENVS Graduate Studies Director.
 In addition to the course plan, the format for your assessments of competence will typically be decided in this meeting.